 Memorization will only take you so far in your studies.
-In order to pass the CTEL® exam, you will need to have a deeper understanding of the concepts and be able to apply them.
-This will certainly be necessary for the essay portion, where you will be required to clearly discuss and illustrate concepts, but even the multiple-choice questions will require critical thinking and application of learned theories in order to answer correctly.
+In order to pass the CTEL exam, you will need to have a deeper understanding of the concepts and be able to apply them.
+This will certainly be necessary for the CTEL exam essay questions, where you will be required to clearly discuss and illustrate concepts, but even the multiple-choice questions will require critical thinking and application of learned theories in order to answer correctly.
 As you study, don’t just focus on memorization but incorporate application into your study routines as well.
-For example, once you’ve finished a lesson, test yourself by trying to explain the lesson – using real-life examples – as if you were teaching the lesson to a classroom of students.
+For example, once you’ve finished a lesson, test yourself by trying to explain the lesson—using real-life examples—as if you were teaching the lesson to a classroom of students.

 3. Take CTEL practice tests to gauge growth.

 Practice tests are a good way to incorporate application into your study routines.
 Practice tests will help you identify areas that require additional attention and improvement.
 Many study guides include practice material, but you can also find a CTEL study guide for free, as well as free questions online.
 When you test yourself, be sure to simulate real test conditions.
 Complete the entire test in one sitting, and time yourself, allotting the actual amounts of time that will be given for each part of the exam.
 Make sure to take time to study and answer practice essay questions and utilize flash cards if they help.
 With continued practice, students find that they are better prepared for the time requirements of the test come the actual test day.
 When initially attempting to understand a new area during study, a timer may be counter-productive.
 Take the time you need then to learn and review the material at your own pace.